HVoltBb/kodonz/README.md

 # kondonz
-A codon analysis R package
+A comprehensive codon analysis R package

 ## How to install
 Use the following command to install the package: